grpc/proposal/L26-c++-opencensus-filter.md

 ## Proposal

 We propose that the OpenCensus filter (C++ grpc filter) which currently resides in the OpenCensus repository (https://github.com/census-instrumentation/opencensus-cpp) be moved to the grpc repository (src/cpp/ext/filters/census/).
 The OpenCensus filter will be setup as an optional build target which users can include.
-There is not viable way to allow it to be included by default with grpc builds due to dependency conflicts.
+There no viable way to include it by default with the default grpc build due to dependency conflicts.
+Users will have to manually enable the filter by using a filter registration call.
+This method was chosen, as the only other way to enable it by default would be to have it built together with grpc.
+Not all platforms (namely Windows) support weak symbols or other tricks that would allow for dynamic initialization when the OpenCensus library is linked in.

 ## Rationale